Ghiara/MRL-Inference-Reutilization/README.md

 - **plot_latent.py**: Plots tsne from the toy training
 - **test_tasks**: Loads models from retraining high_policy and plots trajetories.

+### Alternative: Run only parametric task variations with encoder consisting of GRUs
+In case a simple encoder is to be used, the implementation by Durmann can be used.
+To do so train the toy agent with the script run_experiment.py in the subfolder Meta_RL.
+Then the inference reutilization can be tested with the script new_model_eval.py.
+There you have to choose the low-level policy and the inference mechanism trained on the toy.

 # TODO: FINAL RESULTS FOLDER, GO THROUGH SAC ALGOS..., Readme with plots in final results folder